 The Rape, Abuse & Incest National Network (RAINN) reports that someone is sexually abused or assaulted every 73 seconds in the United States.
 Many of the victims are children and teenagers, who can be targeted by trusted authority figures like teachers, coaches, guidance counselors, babysitters, neighbors, or even family members.
 If you or one of your loved ones was the victim of rape, sexual abuse, or sexual assault in Baltimore, know that you are not alone – and that our office is here to help you fight for the justice you deserve.

-At the Law Offices of Randolph Rice, we have extensive experience filing complex personal injury lawsuits involving rape, child molestation, and sexual abuse.
+At the Rice, Murtha & Psoras, we have extensive experience filing complex personal injury lawsuits involving rape, child molestation, and sexual abuse.
 We devote our utmost care, respect, and professionalism to handling these cases, offering compassionate legal support while fighting aggressively to recover compensation.
 Our goal is to help you heal by holding your attacker or abuser responsible for your losses.
-To talk confidentially in a free legal consultation with our Baltimore lawyer for sexual assault injuries, call the Law Offices of Randolph Rice 24/7 at (410) 694-7291, or contact us online.
+To talk confidentially in a free legal consultation with our Baltimore lawyer for sexual assault injuries, call the Rice, Murtha & Psoras 24/7 at (410) 694-7291, or contact us online.

 Sexual Assault Statistics